tmucha/genai-use-cases-materials/06-chat-with-knowledge-base/README.md

 ## Example 2: custom GPT specialized in answering questions regarding the implementation of ISO9001 quality management standard in supply chain
 Apart from the instructions used when creating the custom GPT, you can find additional files added to the knowledge base of the custome GPT from the link below:
 * Google Drive: https://drive.google.com/drive/folders/1eV32BQtmFbjeJksywfA_YOGBeTrviokT?usp=sharing

+This contnet is a supplementary material to the following video series: https://www.youtube.com/playlist?list=PLARy1wbnxR78PPerOgwx6XjN1MEBow8Wt